app-generator/sample-django-tastypie/README.md

 }
 ```

-> Note: To register, you can send a POST request to this endpoint `/api/v1/auth/` with a `password`, `username` and `email` fields present in the payload.
+> Note: To register, you can send a POST request to this endpoint `/api/v1/auth/` with a `password`, `username`, and `email` fields present in the payload.

 The request on the `login` endpoint will return a JWT token you can grab to make requests on the `/api/v1/products/`, `/api/v1/users/` and `/api/v1/sales/`.